|Laboratory:||Argonne National Laboratory|

 M. Ferrandon, X. Wang, A.J.
 Kropf, D.J.
 Myers, G. Wu, C.M.
 Johnston, and P. Zelenay, “Stability of iron species in heat-treated polyaniline–iron–carbon polymer electrolyte fuel cell cathode catalysts,” Electrochimica Acta, 110 (2013) 282-291.

 M. Ferrandon, A.J.
 Kropf, D.J.
 Myers, K. Artyushkova, U. Kramm, P. Bogdanoff, G. Wu, C.M.
 Johnston, and P. Zelenay, “Multitechnique Characterization of a Polyaniline-Iron-Carbon Oxygen Reduction Catalyst,” Journal of Physical Chemistry C, 116(30) (2012) 16001-16013.

 D. Myers, X. Wang, D.J.
-Liu, N. N. Kariuki, and R. Ahluwalia, “Rationally Designed Catalyst Layers for PEMFC Performance Optimization,” FY 2015 Progress Report for the Fuel Cell Technologies Office, U.S. Department of Energy.
+Liu, N. N. Kariuki, and R. Ahluwalia, “Rationally Designed Catalyst Layers for PEMFC Performance Optimization,” FY 2015 Progress Report for the Hydrogen and Fuel Cell Technologies Office, U.S. Department of Energy.

 |Benefit:||The activity of catalysts electrochemical reactions depends on their atomic-level properties.
 These properties include oxidation state, particle size, local atomic environment of the reactive site, electronic structure, interatomic bond lengths, and atomic order.
 Characterization of these properties, especially while the catalyst is in the reactive environment, allows the correlation of these properties with activity, identification of the active catalyst site, an understanding of degradation mechanisms, and for improvement of the catalytic activity and ultimately fuel cell performance and durability.|